 Knowledge is power

-Once I learned this about myself, I was completely confused.
+Once I learned feeling good can be a trigger to me, I was completely confused.
 Trying to explain it to others seemed nearly impossible.

 It’s going to be tough, but you can persevere.
 In those moments, it’s important for me to remind myself that I shouldn’t believe everything that I think.